Benjamin "Pap" Singleton: Final years

-During 1881, Singleton was 72 years old, and most people referred to him affectionately as "old Pap".
-He was still a formidable figure and used his reputation to bring together blacks into an organization called the Colored United Links (CUL).
+By 1881, Singleton was referred to affectionately as "old Pap".
+He used his reputation to bring together blacks into an organization called the Colored United Links (CUL).
 The goal of the CUL, which he created in Topeka, was to combine the financial resources of all black people to build black-owned businesses, factories, and trade schools.
 The group held several conventions and was successful enough locally that Republican Party officials in Kansas became interested in its potential political strength.
 Presidential candidate James B. Weaver of the Greenback Party met with CUL leaders, to discuss fusion between the two groups.
 After 1881, CUL membership faltered, however, and the organization soon fell apart.

 After the failure of the CUL, Singleton became convinced that blacks would never be allowed to succeed in the United States.
-In 1883, he briefly joined with Joseph Ware a St. Louis, Missouri, businessman, and John Williams, a black minister, in proposing that American blacks migrate to the Mediterranean island of Cyprus.
+In 1883, he briefly joined with Joseph Ware, a St. Louis, Missouri, businessman, and John Williams, a black minister, in proposing that American blacks migrate to the Mediterranean island of Cyprus.
 That idea was not developed.

 In 1885, Singleton moved to Kansas City, where he began to organize around Pan-Africanism.
-In 1885, he founded the United Transatlantic Society (UTS), with the goal of having all blacks relocate from the United States to Africa, where such Western-influenced colonies as Sierra Leone and Liberia had been founded by Great Britain and the United States, respectively.
+In 1885, he founded the United Transatlantic Society (UTS) with the goal of having all blacks relocate from the United States to Africa, where such Western-influenced colonies as Sierra Leone and Liberia had been founded by Great Britain and the United States, respectively.
 In this time period, Bishop Henry McNeil Turner also had his own proposed African migration movement.
 The UTS lasted until 1887 but never sent anyone to Africa.

 In poor health, Singleton retired from his life of activism.
 He raised his voice one final time in 1889 to call for a portion of the newly opening Oklahoma Territory to be reserved as an all-black state.

-Benjamin Singleton died on February 17, 1900, in Kansas City, Missouri.
-He was buried in Union Cemetery, Kansas City, Missouri on February 26, 1900.
+He died on February 17, 1900, in Kansas City.
+He is buried in Union Cemetery.